apostrophecms/apostrophe-workflow/README.md

 * "Reorganize" operations must be attended to, in particular the impact on path and rank must be propagated as part of the commit process.
 * The trash must be refactored so that pages don't lose their context in the tree while they are considered trash in some locales.
 Trash is just one more toggle-able flag that might get propagated as part of the commit process.
 * Make sure any contextual save operations have a chance to complete before the preview iframe is requested.
+* Move method implementation:
+  * Implement pageMovePermissions
+  * Implement pageAfterMove
+    * We need to fix the slug (if appropriate) and path of the doc itself in other locales.
+    * We need to fix the slug (if appropriate) of descendants of the doc itself in other locales.
+      * apostrophe has already updated the path of descendants in all locales.
+      * But we could add a hook so that apostrophe doesn't touch other locales at all in updateDescendants.
+      * And we could factor out the update of the slug and path of the doc itself.
+      * Then we can invoke the slug/path updater on each localized version of `moved`, and if they change, invoke `updateDescendants` for each localized verison of `moved`, leveraging the same hook as before to restrict that code to one locale.

+"What about nudged peers?"
+It's being done at the mongo level, so it will already cut across locales.

+"What about trash/no trash status for peers?"
+Ditto.

 ## Diff preview case notes

 Documentation of how the diff deltas work: